 Your fingernails can say a lot about your health.

-A change in the appearance, texture, or shape of your nails could indicate nutrient deficiencies.
+Changes in the appearance, texture, or shape of your nails could signal nutrient deficiencies.

-Here are the 8 essential vitamins and nutrients to keep your nails healthy.
+Here are 8 essential vitamins and nutrients to keep your nails healthy.

 1. Biotin

-Biotin is a B-complex vitamin known as vitamin B7, coenzyme R, and vitamin H.
+Biotin is a B-complex vitamin also known as vitamin B7, coenzyme R, or vitamin H.

 It promotes healthy cell growth and aids in the metabolism of protein-building amino acids essential for nail growth.

-Deficiency in this vitamin is rare, and while there is no recommended dietary allowance for biotin, the adequate intake recommendation for adults has been set at 30 mcg per day.
+Deficiency is rare.
+While there’s no RDA for biotin, the adequate intake for adults is 30 mcg per day.

-Biotin is most concentrated in organ meats such as liver but can also be found in egg yolk, dairy products, yeast, salmon, avocado, sweet potato, nuts, seeds, and even cauliflower.
+Biotin is most concentrated in organ meats like liver but is also found in egg yolk, dairy, yeast, salmon, avocado, sweet potato, nuts, seeds, and cauliflower.

 Summary: Biotin deficiency is rare, but consuming biotin through foods or supplements may help strengthen brittle nails and improve their growth.